 The best part is the look on Aldo's face during that exchange.
 He doesn't say a word about it, but you can see "Man, I was hoping he wouldn't find out about that," written right on his face, and he hastily changes the subject a moment later.

-A little black humour in here, while rescuing Hugo, the Basterds kill his captors in the most over the top and bloody ways.
+A little black humor in here.
+While rescuing Hugo, the Basterds kill his captors in the most over the top and bloody ways.
 After that, while talking to him, one of the soldiers appear to be alive, and one of the Basterds answers him with a shot.
 Without changing expression, or looking to him.
 Without camera movements.
-Its hilarious.
-No, really.

 Not to mention that when they came in, guns blazing, Stiglitz doesn't even twitch.

 Landa: "Ah, Hugo.
 You've moved up in the world!
 Look at you, 'Lieutenant First Class', and with your record of insubordination.
 Truly remarkable."

 Aldo's speech when recruiting the Basterds certainly qualifies: